MuradAladdinzade/LLM_Survey/README.md

 ![image](https://github.com/MuradAladdinzade/LLM_Survey/assets/142248290/d573a123-b4d1-4fb5-8dbc-abb834db453f)

-2) Knowledge Distillation: Knowledge distillation is the process of learning from a larger model [143].
+2) Knowledge Distillation: Knowledge distillation is the process of learning from a larger model.
 Earlier days of best-performing models release have proven that this approach is very useful even if it is used in an API distillation approach.
 It is also referred to as an approach to distill the knowledge of